+PART 1: PROJECT INFORMATION

+Project Name: Whiting Street PD&E Study

+County: Hillsborough

-PART 1: PROJECT INFORMATION Project Name: Whiting Street PD&E Study County: Hillsborough FM Number: mber: THEA Project No. HI-0141 Federal Aid Project No: N/A Brief Project Description: The Tampa Hillsborough Expressway Authority (THE in coordination with the City of Tampa, is conducting Project Development and Environment (PD&E) Study extend Whiting Street and reconfigure the on-ramps the Selmon Expressway at Jefferson Street and off-ramps at Florida Avenue and Channelside Drive.
-The study considers extending Whiting Street to North Meridian Avenue and includes improvements and realignment of the existing segment of Whiting Street from Jefferson Street to North Brush Street.
-The extension will provide a direct connection of the White Street corridor to North Meridian Avenue which will improve traffic flow and safety for all transportation modes and offer additional connections within the street network.
-PART 2: DETERMINATION ON OF WQIE SCOPE Does project discharge to surface or ground water? ⊠ Yes ☐ No Does project alter the drainag ge system?
-Is the project located within a permitted MS4? ☐ Yes ☐ No Name: City of Tampa (Permit ID FLS000008) If the answers to the questions above are no, complete the applicable sections of Part 3 and 4, and then check Box A in Part 5.
-PART 3: PROJECT BASIN AND RECEIVING WATER CHARACTERISTICS Surface Water Receiving water(s) names: Tampa Bay (Ybor City Drain) Water Management District: SWFWMD Environmental Look Around meeting date: N/A - not included in project scope.
-Attach meeting minutes/notes to the checklist.
-Water Control District Name (list all that apply): N/A
+FM Number: THEA Project No. HI-0141

+Federal Aid Project No: N/A

+Brief Project Description: The Tampa Hillsborough Expressway Authority (THEA), in coordination with the City of Tampa, is conducting a Project Development and Environment (PD&E) Study to extend Whiting Street.
+The study considers extending Whiting Street to North Meridian Avenue and includes improvements and realignment of the existing segment of Whiting Street, from Jefferson Street to North Brush Street, reconfiguring the Selmon Expressway on-ramp at South Jefferson Street (Jefferson Street) in order to construct a new Whiting Street off-ramp (proposed Ramp 6B), removing the Channelside Drive off-ramp (existing Ramp 6B), and reconfiguring the eastbound off-ramp at South Florida Avenue (Florida Avenue).
+The extension will provide a direct connection of the Whiting Street corridor to North Meridian Avenue which will improve traffic flow and safety for all transportation modes and offer additional connections within the street network.

+PART 2: DETERMINATION ON OF WQIE SCOPE

+Does project discharge to sur face or ground water? ⊠ Yes □ No

+Does project alter the drainage system?

+Is the project located within a permitted MS4?
+Name: City of Tampa (Permit ID FLS000008) ✓ Yes ☐ No

+If the answers to the questions above are no, complete the applicable sections of Part 3 and 4, and then check Box A in Part 5.

+PART 3: PROJECT BASIN AND RECEIVING WATER CHARACTERISTICS

+Surface Water Receiving water(s) names: Tampa Bay (Ybor City Drain)

+Water Management District: SWFWMD

+Environmental Look Around meeting date: N/A - not included in project scope.